MikeTannenbaum/mtdc-2022/_posts/2015-11-09-a-manifesto-for-emerging-leaders.md

   - Leadership
   - Making Work Human
   - Mindset
-  - 'Productivity &amp; Work'
+  - Productivity &amp; Work
 tags:
-  - future of work
+  - on/leadership
-  - leadership
+  - on/livelihood
-  - livelihood
+  - on/future-of-work
-  - mindful working
+  - on/work
 ---
 Leadership is inspiring and coaching others to be their best selves.